tadaii/ferencfarkas.org/website/content/privacy.md

 [Jota](https://jota.one).

 ### Participation
-Your participation to the content or the programming code of this website is welcome.
+Your participation to the content or the suorce code of this website is welcome.
 This is doable in the following ways:
-- Submit Pull request on GitHub for code or content update
+- Submit a pull request on GitHub for code or content update
 - Create [an issue on GitHub](https://github.com/jota-one/ferencfarkas.org/issues)
 - Contact us via [the contact form]({{< ref "contact/_index.md" >}})